RobinTTY/LearningCollection/website/docs/csharp/entity-framework/introduction.md

 EF supports the following model development approaches:

 - Generate a model from an existing database.
-- Hand code a model to match the database.
+- Code a model to match the database.
 - Once a model is created, use [EF Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/) to create a database from the model.
 Migrations allow evolving the database as the model changes.

 ```csharp